rubcore/TheRuddyBomb/README.md

 The interface is as simple and intuitive as possible, lowering the learning curve and creating a device that is easy to use in game.

-In an attempt to encourage wide adoption we have put focus on keeping the production cost low, making the code open source and having the most simple assembly process as possible.
+In an attempt to encourage wide adoption we have put focus on keeping the production cost low, making the code open source and having the assembly process as simple as possible.

 ## What does it do?